 It’s unlikely that this was how Nathaniel Hawthorne wanted us to view his story, but he never really gives us a glimpse of what Hester and Dimmesdale’s relationship was like like before Hester was imprisoned.
 The details would certainly have been too tawdry for publication in 1850.
 As a result the circumstances of their relationship are left to our imagination, making room for new interpretations.

 As an American Literature teacher, I often present my students with a question about what it means to be an American.
-I always encourage them to seek out aspirational characteristics in the stories of our nation, but it isn’t always so simple.
+I always encourage them to seek out aspirational characteristics in the literary tradition of our nation, but it isn’t always so simple.
 Amid the tales of greatness, there are ugly truths that we must contend with.
 And lest I think we have arrived in some kind of magical golden age, the highest example of American citizenship is a President who has bragged about sexual assault, validating the abuses that had gone unspoken until a month ago.

 As long as we still have need for these discussions, The Scarlet Letter will hold and important place in my curriculum.